Groveland, Massachusetts: History

-Groveland was originally the East Parish of Bradford, which was originally part of the town of Rowley.
+Before incorporating as a town, Groveland was previously the East Parish of Bradford, which was originally part of the town of Rowley.
 Before Bradford was separated from Rowley in 1672, it was called "Rowley on the Merrimack", or just "Merrimack".
 Bradford in turn was annexed by Haverhill in 1897.
 Groveland officially incorporated as a separate town on September 9, 1850.
 Groveland residents celebrate the anniversary of this date as Groveland Day.

 In December 1638, after seventeen years of service, the Reverend Ezekiel Rogers was discharged from his post as rector of the parish of Rowley in Yorkshire, England.
 He had refused to read "that accursed book allowing sports on the Lord's Day."
 Believing the future of Puritanism was at stake, he and the members of twenty families sailed for the New World.
 Within these families were people of means and learning, including farmers, weavers, carpenters, and smiths.
 They landed at Salem, Massachusetts, but did not attempt to make a settlement until the following spring.
 The first printing press brought to America was on board that same ship, the "John of London".

 Since there were no plantations left along the coastline, Reverend Rogers settled a tract of land between Ipswich and Newbury, where a land boom had developed.
 These two towns had already established grants on this tract, so the newcomers were required to purchase them for £800.
 Reverend Rogers's settlement was established in modern-day Rowley.
 Named Roger's Plantation and later Rowley after the English town, the initial settlement comprised sixty families.
-In September 1639, the town incorporated, and included the territory now occupied by Rowley, Georgetown, Groveland, Boxford, and Bradford.
+In September 1639, the town incorporated, and included the territory now occupied by Rowley, Georgetown, Groveland, Boxford, and the Bradford village portion of Haverhill.

 The Congregational church in Groveland has a bell crafted by Paul Revere.
 Of the 900 bells made by Revere's company, this is one of two remaining bells in active service (the other is in Lowell, Massachusetts).
 In town hall, the oldest hand-pump fire-engine in the country is on display.
 Built in 1798 and originally named Torrent of Roxbury, Massachusetts, the hand pumper was moved to Bradford in 1828 and renamed Engine 2.
-In 1850, the same year East Bradford became Groveland, the pumper was renamed Veto.
+In 1850, the same year East Bradford became Groveland, the pumper was renamed Veto, and is now on display in Groveland's town hall.